The King of Fighters XII (Xbox 360)

 But instead of going on about its flaws and talking about how King of Fighters XII is wasted potential, I’ll conclude by saying – as a newcomer to the King of Fighters franchise – that there are better fighting games out there today, and if you really insist on wanting to check the series out, don’t start with this one.

-If you enjoyed this The King of Fighters XII review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this The King of Fighters XII review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!